agentm/project-m36/docs/reaching_out_of_the_tarpit.markdown

 * [three-valued logic (NULL)](/docs/on_null.markdown)
 * non-relational database constructs such as row and column ordering or OUTER JOINs
 * linear transaction flow and conflict resolution
-* direct table-to-file mapping which create perverse model-data dependencies
+* direct table-to-file mappings which create perverse model-data dependencies
 * key-value storage: a key-value mapping is valued merely for its performance characteristics, not because it models reality well
 * restrictive, legacy type systems which impede modeling
 * unnecessarily complex SQL grammar

+## Summary of Benefits of This architecture

+The "Out of the Tarpit" summarizes the benefits of functional relational programming, but here is a summary of the summary:

+### Benefits For State

+* useless accidental state is avoided
+* constraints prevent entering any "bad" or unexpected state
+* referential transparency (functional purity)
+* declarative programming opens greater doors for optimizations

+### Benefits For control

 ## Future Directions